 Undocumented fill is a foreign material, of which no records of testing or evaluation by a qualified professional during the time of placement exist.
-Undocumented fill is, generally, unsuitable beneath structures, and where encountered during development, should typically be fully removed beneath structures.
-Full depth removal of undocumented fill would likely not be economical for this project.
-As such, it the owner is willing to take a slight risk of foundation settlement, the undocumented fill should be stabilized in accordance with Section 7.0 FOUNDATIONS of this report.
+Undocumented fill is, generally, unsuitable beneath structures, and if encountered during development, should be fully removed and replaced with engineered fill in accordance with this report.
 Undocumented fill beneath pavements should be undercut to a minimum depth of two (2) feet, and the exposed subgrade should be thoroughly evaluated by a registered professional engineer.